Instalab

 This test is most useful if any of these apply to you.

-If you have had hives, swelling beyond the sting site, breathing trouble, or anaphylaxis after a bee sting, this test confirms whether bee venom is the trigger.
+You had hives, swelling beyond the sting site, or trouble breathing after a sting, and you want to know whether bees are the culprit.

 Considering Venom Immunotherapy